PrefectHQ/prefect/docs/ui/cloud.md

 Each workspace keeps track of its own:

-- Flow runs and task runs executed in an environment logged into the workspace
+- Flow runs and task runs executed in an environment that is [syncing with the workspace](/ui/cloud/#workspaces)
 - Flows associated with flow runs or deployments tracked by the Prefect Cloud API
 - [Deployments](/concepts/deployments/)
 - [Storage](/concepts/storage/)
 - [Work queues](/concepts/work-queues/)

 When you first log into Prefect Cloud and create your workspace, it will most likely be empty.
 Don't Panic &mdash; you just haven't run any flows tracked by this workspace yet.
-The next steps will show you how to get started with Prefect Cloud.
+The next steps will show you how to [get started with Prefect Cloud](/ui/cloud-getting-started/).

 ![Viewing a workspace dashboard in the Prefect Cloud UI.](/img/ui/cloud-new-workspace.png)